ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

   - refactor to factory paradigm
   - refactor to define rigid config schema (currently, only a generic map of attributes passed)
   - add plugin support
+  - add enforcement so only `KeyManagementSystem` OR `CertificateStore` can be enabled at a time
 - Add Key support to `KeyManagementSystem` (~ 2 weeks)
   - update API
   - update Inline provider with `type` field